syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 1. Click **Donor Access** in the navigation menu.
 2. Find the donor account you want to update.
 3. Click on their name to open their access profile.
 4. You will see a list of visibility toggles.
 Turn each setting on or off depending on what you want that donor to see.
+The available toggles are milestone progress, volunteer count, attendance hours, activity feed, and program health.
 5. Click **Save Settings**.

 The donor's view will update immediately.

 ---

-### How to Revoke Donor Access
+### How to Unlink a Donor from a Project

+If a donor should no longer have access to a particular project, you can deactivate the link between that donor and the project.

 1. Click **Donor Access** in the navigation menu.
 2. Find the donor and click their name.
-3. Click **Revoke Access**.
+3. Locate the project you want to unlink and set the link to inactive.
 4. Confirm when prompted.

-The donor will no longer be able to log in.
-Their account is suspended, not deleted.
+The donor will no longer see that project in their dashboard.
+The link is deactivated rather than deleted, so it can be restored later if needed.

 ---

 ## Section 6: The Transparency Dashboard

 The Transparency Dashboard is a full record of everything that has happened on the SyntraAid platform.
-Every significant action — a project being created, a volunteer logging attendance, a report being exported — is automatically recorded here with a timestamp.
+Every significant action, such as a project being created, a volunteer logging attendance, or a report being generated, is automatically recorded here with a timestamp.

 ### What You Can See on the Dashboard

-- **Activity Type** — What happened (e.g. "Attendance Logged", "User Invited", "Report Exported")
+- **Activity Type.** What happened (for example "Attendance Logged", "User Invited", "Report Generated")
-- **User** — Who performed the action
+- **User.** Who performed the action
-- **Project** — Which project the action is linked to (where applicable)
+- **Project.** Which project the action is linked to (where applicable)
-- **Timestamp** — The exact date and time the action occurred
+- **Timestamp.** The exact date and time the action occurred

 ### Important Rules About the Activity Log

-- **The log is read-only.** No one — including administrators — can edit or delete entries in this log.
+- **The log is read-only.** No one, including administrators, can edit or delete entries in this log.
 - **All timestamps are recorded automatically** by the system.
 They cannot be adjusted.
 - Donors with the appropriate visibility setting can see a limited version of this log for projects they have funded.